Workflow for OP PSD2 Confirmation of Funds API

 grant_type=client_credentials&scope=fundsconfirmations&client_id=<APP_CLIENT_ID>&client_secret=<APP_CLIENT_SECRET>

 The following cURL call can be used for completing this step.
-The call assumes that your current directory contains your client certificate (client.crt) and the related private key (key.pem) - both are created by the Registration Helper App.
+The call assumes that your current directory contains your client certificate (client.crt) and the related private key (key.pem) - Both are created by the Registration Helper App.

 curl -vk --key key.pem --cert client.crt https://psd2.mtls.sandbox.apis.op.fi/oauth/token -d 'grant_type=client_credentials&scope=fundsconfirmations&client_id=<client_id>&client_secret=<client_secret>'